MAT in Education with a Concentration in Health and Physical Education

 - Candidates must fulfill the SPEC 3000 requirement prior to program completion.

-All placements for field experiences and clinical practice will be coordinated through the COEHS Office of Clinical Experiences and Certification and the Department of Kinesiology and Physical Education.
+All placements for field experiences and clinical practice will be coordinated through the COEHS Office of Clinical Experiences and Certification and the Department of Teacher Education.

 Candidates employed in a P-12 school will be required to complete all applied assignments in KSPE 6700, KSPE 6710, KSPE 6911, and KSPE 6790.
 Employed candidates may complete these applied assignments in their own classrooms/schools when the grade levels are appropriate.